 - recommendations in response to post-assessment data.
 Recommendations should consider not only the student’s intervention needs, but also their needs for additional assessment and their ability to function independently in the school setting.

-- Case studies should be typewritten and of 9 to 10 pages in length.
+- Case studies should be typewritten and of 9 to 10 pages in length each.

 - Student case studies should not include the student’s real names but rather should refer to them using pseudonyms in order to properly protect the student’s identities.